arvinemadi/Supervised_Learning/README.md

 Some of the theory behind BNN at high level is shown in the notebook.
 Reference given to [Link](https://arxiv.org/pdf/2007.06823.pdf).
 BNN is a powerful tool to use when the amount of available training data is small and we want to avoid overfitting.
 Also the uncertainities in the predictions can be estimated which make them popular for predictions in critical applications.

+## Feature Selection: manually or using trees
+A simple example on manual feature selection by doing data exploration of numerical and categorical variables on a small dataset.
+If the dataset or number of features are too big the manual approach can be difficult.
+Tree based methods such as random forrest can be used to score the features based on their important.
+The notebook shows a simple example on this small dataset.